LF-digitala-kanaler/LFUI-components/README.md

 See the [fonts documentation][fonts] on loading and preloading techniques for optimal performance and accessibility.

 ## Favicon

 See the designated [Länsförsäkringar Favicon][favicon] repo for all the assets and documentation you might need.

 # Documentation

 Each component is documented, with examples, on the [LFDS](lfds) website.
 This is our go-to.

 However, because our code is based on Bootstrap, the documentation from Bootstrap version [four][bs4] and [five][bs5] does provide a good overview of how components are structured and it also lists all available [utility classes](https://getbootstrap.com/docs/5.0/utilities/api/).

+# Bugs and feature requests

+If you have a bug or a feature request, feel free to [open an issue](https://github.com/LF-digitala-kanaler/LFUI-components/issues/).

 # Contributing

 We rely on [Storybook](https://storybook.js.org/) for serving, development, and testing.

 Installing and starting the server